 - This is one of the busiest venues for live music in all of Amsterdam.

-But the main hall isn’t even close to all that this stunning venue has to offer:
+The main hall isn’t even close to all that this stunning venue has to offer:

 It contains a basement cafe that hosts smaller gigs and events and there’s an upstairs room that is popular amongst breakthrough artists and new talent.
 Often, the venue will hold 4 or 5-events all in one night!